The (non-uniform) Hrushovski-Lang-Weil estimates: Local terms along a locally invariant subset

 \end{proof}

-Lemma \ref{graph_transpose_contained_in_open} implies that,~if we are given a a cohomological correspondence $u$ of a Weil sheaf $\sF$ on $X$ lifting the possibly \textit{non-proper} correspondence $c$,~we can make sense of the local terms $\text{LT}(u^{(n)})$ (Definition \ref{Local_term}).
+Lemma \ref{graph_transpose_contained_in_open} implies that,~if we are given a cohomological correspondence $u$ of a Weil sheaf $\sF$ on $X$ lifting the possibly \textit{non-proper} but essentially proper correspondence $c$,~we can make sense of the local terms $\text{LT}(u^{(n)})$ (Definition \ref{Local_term}).